raml2html/raml2html/README.md

 raml2html.render(source, config, onSuccess, onError);

 // Using your own templates:
-// - config should be an object with at least an `template` property
+// - config should be an object with at least an `template` property (a string containing the main template)
 // - config can also include `helpers` and `partials`
 // - config can also include a boolean `https` (default is false)
 // - config can also include a function `processOutput` which will receive the raw rendered HTML, onSuccess and onError callbacks